wellscrosby/MRGHoloOcean/docs/usage/examples/custom-scenarios.rst

 Custom Scenario Configurations
 ==============================

-Holodeck worlds are meant to be configurable by changing out the scenario (see :ref:`scenarios`).
-There are some scenarios included with Holodeck packages distributed as ``.json`` files, but Holodeck is intended to be used with user-created scenarios as well.
+HoloOcean worlds are meant to be configurable by changing out the scenario (see :ref:`scenarios`).
+There are some scenarios included with HoloOcean packages distributed as ``.json`` files, but HoloOcean is intended to be used with user-created scenarios as well.

 These can be created using a dictionary in a Python script or by creating a